kekoziar/shell-novice-custom/_episodes/02-filedir.md

 > ## Manual pages on the web
 >
+> My personal favorite is a website that provides command line reference for many operating systems: https://ss64.com/
 > Of course, there is a third way to access help for commands:
 > searching the internet via your web browser.
 > When using internet search, including the phrase `unix man page` in your search